nelsonsbrian/axon-olc/README.md

 }
 ```

+You are now all set up to use `Axon-OLC`.

 ---

 ## Known Issues & Notes

 - Some opinionated decisions were made in the following areas, but the promise of `Axon` is to enable the user to easily add to or change any of the default code:
   1. Colorization and formatting of the menus.
   2. Input validation - Most of the validation uses `@hapi/Joi`